openstreetmap/id-tagging-schema/SCHEMA.md

 List is ordered, entries expected to be used more often by mappers listed first.
 Editor software may preserve or take into account this ordering.
 But for example which presets were used recetly also can be considered.

 Editors may promote this presets when `power=line` vertex is selected.
 They may also choose to not show nay other presets at all if `expectedVertices` is defined.
-In addition QA warning may be shown if presets from outside of such list are present.

 Note that as world is complex this is not exhaustive.
 For example `tourism/artwork/statue` may be not listed as expected vertex of `waterway/river` as it is not an expected situation.
 But it does not make [this statue](https://www.openstreetmap.org/node/1374406687/history/11) invalidly mapped.